nicokaiser/hardware-music/node-stepper-midi/README.md

 # raspberry-midi

-Listens on a MIDI port and a local virtual MIDI port, sends notes to StepperPlayer connected to a serial port (e.g. /dev/ttyACM0).
+Listens on a MIDI port, RTP-MIDI (via Bonjour), and a local virtual MIDI port, sends notes to StepperPlayer connected to a serial port (e.g. /dev/ttyACM0).

 ## Installation of M-Audio firmware on Raspberry / Arch Linux